How to Start a House Cleaning Business

 This guide will help those who may already have a handful of clients but are ready to get serious about their business and make it a legal business.

 Additional Blog Posts to Read:

-- Read this post if you need help with pricing your cleaning services: What to Charge for House Cleaning Services
+- What to Charge for House Cleaning Services

 Estimated Cost: FREE!
 There is no cost in you creating your own business plan.

-Because of the ever changing markets and needs of your customers, your business plan is an ever changing document.
-Therefore, keep in mind that as your cleaning business grows and the markets change, you will want to re-evaluate your plan.
+Because of the ever-changing markets and needs of your customers, your business plan is a living document.
+As your house cleaning business grows and the markets change, you will want to re-evaluate your plan.

-- Where will you service?
-Will you service your local neighborhoods?
+Are you going to only service specific neighborhoods?
 A local city or metropolitan area?